pardeshipraneet/GitHubDemo/README.md

 Hello This is the description of the Project.

-We are changing the readme File for checking the commit properties.
+We are changing the readme File for checking the commit

+one more line added